Global Health Informatics Institute

 Developing Solutions at the Intersection of Science, Engineering and Global Health

 Over the past 15 years international aid organizations have made large investments in health information technology (HIT) in many low- and middle-income countries.
 Sadly these investments have largely focused on improving the quality and timeliness of data for monitoring and evaluation purposes, in many cases relying on the severely limited pool of health workers to capture data.
 This has for the most part taken valuable time away from actual healthcare delivery.
-Our vision is that decisions around informatics investments be driven by informed understanding of how HIT interventions can support healthcare delivery.

 Serving Malawi and the Region